Ayotunde13/alx-low_level_programming-2/README.md

 # ALX C Programming

 ### "The pen is mightier than the sword."
 C is that pen.
-This is my journey to getting to know the pen.
+This repo is about that pen.